-3. Sea buckthorn seed oil and berry oil both support anti-aging properties and may help with blemishes and dark spots due to its having so many nutrients and antioxidants, s
+3. Sea buckthorn seed oil and berry oil both support anti-aging properties and may help with blemishes and dark spots due to its many nutrients and antioxidants.

 According to a study published by the National Center Biology Institute, sea buckthorn seed oils has a balanced composition of fatty acids that care for “dry, flaky and rapidly aging skin.”
 The study also states that the fatty acids, omega 6 and 7 regenerate skin.

 Moreover, the study states that sea buckthorn seed oil removes excess toxins from the body and it also easily penetrates through to the epidermis.

 4. Sea buckthorn oil has been known to help people with rosacea maintain healthy skin.